 Vaping and coughing shouldn’t go together, but it does happen.
 If you are a new vaper, you should be aware that it is natural that you might cough and that it is pretty standard, especially for new vapers adjusting and coming from cigarette smoking.
 But what are the main reasons why vaping occurs, and how can you prevent them?
-In this blog, we talk about vaping without coughing, and all the factors contributing to coughing, and how you can stop them from happening.
-So if you’re ready, let’s dig in.
+In this blog, we talk about vaping without coughing, all the factors that contribute to a vape cough, and how you can stop them from happening.\

 Table of Contents

 - Why Do You Cough When You Vape?

 What is a Cough?

 According to Harvard Health, although often viewed as a sign of illness, a cough is beneficial and helps fight disease and expels “mucus, microbes, and foreign particles from the respiratory tract, protecting the lungs from infection and inflammation” (Harvard Health, 2019).

 What Causes Coughing?